gvwilson/sdxpy/src/debugger/index.md

 and ensures that changes in the parent class will automatically show up in the [%i "child class" %].

-The final step is to change the `run` method so that the VM actually stops at a breakpoint.
+The final step is to change `run` so that the VM actually stops at a breakpoint:
-The whole method is:

 [% inc file="vm_break.py" keep="run" %]